fathyb/carbonyl/readme.md

 ### Lynx

-Lynx is the OG terminal web browser, and the oldest one still maintained.
+Lynx is the original terminal web browser, and the oldest one still maintained.

 #### Pros